New Parent Resources

 Know that when you are ready, the DSAWM is here to support you.
 Many new parents have found that the single most helpful thing they did after receiving a Down syndrome diagnosis was to talk to other parents of children with Down syndrome.
-When you are ready, please contact our office at 616-956-3488 to speak with our Director who can help you with additional resources, information, and supports.
-You can also email our Director at firstname.lastname@example.org.
+When you are ready, please contact our office at 616-956-3488 to speak with our staff who can help you with additional resources, information, and supports.
+You can also email our us at email@example.com.

 Become a DSAWM Member

-DSAWM’s membership is comprised of over 300 families across 12 West Michigan counties.
+DSAWM’s membership is comprised of 350 families across 12 West Michigan counties.
 In addition to the outreach that we do within the community through our partnerships and advocacy initiatives, we also offer a wide variety of programming for our members from birth to adulthood.
 You can read more about our programs and services on the Our Programs page.
 The annual $25 membership fee is waived for new parents, so your first year of access to the programs, services, and events that we offer is free to you and your family!
-Most importantly, as a DSAWM you join a community of advocates and families who are all committed to the same mission: embracing Down syndrome, empowering individuals, and promoting opportunities for meaningful lives.
+Most importantly, as a DSAWM member you join a community of advocates and families who are all committed to the same mission: embracing Down syndrome, empowering individuals, and promoting opportunities for meaningful lives.

 New & Expectant Parent Gifts